panosc-eu/search-api/README.md

 - node >= 8
 - docker environment

-## How to use the Federated Photon and Neutron search api
+## How to test the PaNOSC federated search api
+### test locally on the development machine with local data providers

 1. Clone the repository